Edward-Ji/EasyEncrypt/README.md

-# Important notice
+# Disclaimer

-You may experience bug while using the program.
-I am not responsible for any loss of your data!
+It is just for practice and fun!
 The encryption method used in this program is very naive.
-It is just for practice and fun!
+And there are known bugs that could result in loss of data.
 Don't use it to encrypt anything important!

 Written in 2018
 Uploaded in 2021